 Summer 2022

-Hear James Charles Roy speak about his new book, The Elizabethan Conquest of Ireland, at the 2022 Newburyport Literary Festival.
+Hear James Charles Roy speak about his book, The Elizabethan Conquest of Ireland, at the 2022 Newburyport Literary Festival.

-New releaseLady Gregory ReceptionVertical Divider
+Lady Gregory ReceptionVertical Divider

 |

 Upcoming publicationPre-publication praise for All the World at War: "The First World War has produced a vast literature and Roy's treatment of the subject ranks with the best.
 He has immersed himself in a vast range of primary and secondary sources and his text demonstrates a sophisticated appreciation of the issues involved in that conflict.
 A superb book, full of fascinating detail and written in a most appealing style, a veritable page turner.
-This particular version deserves to become a classic." —Professor Jack Spence, OBE, distinguished scholar of war and international history, Fellow of King’s College London "James Charles Roy's history of the First World War offers a vivid and wide-ranging narrative, encompassing both events and individuals in a kaleidoscopic approach to a well-known story." —C. Brad Faught, professor of history and global studies, Tyndale University; author of The Oxford Movement, The New A-Z of Empire and Kitchener: Hero and Anti-Hero, among other titles. |
+This particular version deserves to become a classic." —Professor Jack Spence, OBE, distinguished scholar of war and international history, Fellow of King’s College London "James Charles Roy's history of the First World War offers a vivid and wide-ranging narrative, encompassing both events and individuals in a kaleidoscopic approach to a well-known story." —C. Brad Faught, professor of history and global studies, Tyndale University; author of The Oxford Movement, The New A-Z of Empire and Kitchener: Hero and Anti-Hero, among other titles.
+"This is an unusual history of the First World War, the fruit of long reflection, research and much travelling.
+A rich and thought-provoking book.
+It doesn't offer a straight narrative history of the war.
+Anyone ignorant of that might be better to read other works first.
+But there is a great sweep to Roy's work, and his character sketches are acute and – to my mind – fair." —Allan Massie, The Scotsman, novelist and critic, author of A Question of Loyalties. |